Compassion is a multidimensional process with four key components

 Sometimes we can help in a real way.
 But even if we cannot, at least we can always make wishes—and wishes create positive energy.
 This positive energy actually benefits us personally because it inspires hope and joy.
 That’s why it is sometimes said that that training in compassion, or simply generating compassion, is the best-kept secret to happiness.
 The first person who benefits from our compassion—when it genuine—is us.

 At first glance, it may seem that pity and compassion are more or less the same, but there is a clear difference.
 The basis of compassion is an understanding of human nature in terms of all of us being the same.
 How?
 We are the same in that we all have the same aspirations.
 We all long for happiness and fulfillment in our lives, and we want to avoid pain.
 And when we think about it deeply, we recognize that everyone functions in the same way—people and animals alike—yet we are more or less skillful in pursuing our objectives.
 Once we’ve understood that we’re all in the same boat, we automatically respect one another more.

 Sometimes there’s a thought that “so-and-so is suffering, but it’s actually his or her own fault,” as if they somehow deserve it.
 Thoughts like this arise from a position of us being up here thinking about the suffering person down there, which can only happen when we forget that we are fundamentally the same because our most basic goals are the same.
 An essential difference between genuine compassion and pity is that as a compassionate person, we feel connected on the same level.

-This article is excerpted from Julia Stenzel’s Mind Talks in the course Journey to Compassion Awakened Heart.
+This article is excerpted from Julia Stenzel’s Mind Talks in our online meditation course Journey to Compassion Awakened Heart.